Moaaz-Briek/Flutter-Developer-Assessment-Task/README.md

    - Use meaningful variable names and comments where necessary.
    - Ensure that the code is free from warnings and errors.

+5. **Application Name**:
+   - Name the application using your mobile number (e.g., `20101173520`).

-5. **Submission**:
+6. **Submission**:
    - Upload the completed project to a Git repository (GitHub, GitLab, etc.).
    - Share the repository link along with any additional instructions or notes.
+   - Along with the repository link, provide the APK build of the app.

 ## Evaluation Criteria